 When is it?

-Fresh Science 2013 state finals will be held in the month of April.
-The national finals will be held at the Melbourne Museum from Monday 22 to Thursday 25 July 2013.
+Fresh Science state finals are held in the month of April.
+The national finals are held at the Melbourne Museum in late July.

 Stories will be released to the media during and after the event.
 Fresh Scientists will be available for media interviews in the weeks immediately following the event.